-Our small size—about 140 students—and 5:1 student-to-faculty ratio ensure strong relationships and personal attention from our extraordinary faculty.
+Our small size—around 150 students—and 5:1 student-to-faculty ratio ensure strong relationships and personal attention from our extraordinary faculty.

-Two blocks from Copley Square, our Back Bay location gives students unparalleled access to Boston’s resources, fostering meaningful scholarly research, independent projects, and community service.
+Two blocks from Copley Square, our Back Bay location gives students unparalleled access to Boston’s resources for scholarly research, independent projects, and community service.

 Every student is paired with an advisor with whom they meet weekly—a teacher who will be a guide, an advocate, a mentor, and a fan.

 Our strong community is forged, in part, through unique traditions, like our twice-yearly all-school weekends at a lakeside camp—the setting for some of our most vivid and lasting memories.

 With dedicated faculty mentors and our Director of College Counseling guiding the way, students find themselves empowered and encouraged to follow the post-Commonwealth path that’s right for them.